mui/toolpad/docs/data/toolpad/studio/concepts/custom-functions.md

 # Custom Functions

-<p class="description">These offer a fast way to bring your existing functions to a Toolpad page.</p>
+<p class="description">These offer a fast way to bring your existing functions to a Toolpad Studio page.</p>

-The most powerful way of bringing data into Toolpad is through your own code.
+The most powerful way of bringing data into Toolpad Studio is through your own code.
 You can define functions inside `toolpad/resources` and use them when creating a query of this type.
 The following video shows how you can use this feature to read data from PostgreSQL.

 <video controls width="auto" height="100%" style="contain" alt="custom-function">
   <source src="/static/toolpad/docs/studio/concepts/connecting-to-data/postgres.mp4" type="video/mp4">